rust-lang/book/src/ch17-05-traits-for-async.md

 ### The `Pin` Type and the `Unpin` Trait

 Back in Listing 17-13, we used the `trpl::join!` macro to await three futures.
-However, it’s common to have a collection such as a vector containing some number futures that won’t be known until runtime.
+However, it’s common to have a collection, such as a vector, containing many futures the exact number of which won’t be known until runtime.
 Let’s change Listing 17-13 to the code in Listing 17-23 that puts the three futures into a vector and calls the `trpl::join_all` function instead, which won’t compile yet.

 <Listing number="17-23" caption="Awaiting futures in a collection"  file-name="src/main.rs">